Life is a Circus Run by a Platypus

 Written by Allison Hawn

 Reviewed by Author Roy Murry

-Ms. Hawn’s Circus is a collection of well put together short acts formed during her interesting life.
-I believe that she has learnt her life lessons, according to her summaries at the end of each episode after the curtain comes down.
+Ms. Hawn’s Circus is a collection of well put together little acts formed during her exciting life.
+I believe that she has learned her life lessons, according to her summaries at the end of each episode after the curtain comes down.

-Those lessons learnt came after trials and errors young adults go through growing up.
+Those experiences came after trials and errors young adults go through growing up.
 Her writing brings out the funny side and or positive side of the situations she muddles through.

 Funny most of the time, but sad in some instances, Allison tells it like it is in her writing.
 She doesn’t hold back any punches.
 She gives her interpretation of what transpired in her life.

 This is not a book to read at one session, but a collection to be read one story at a time.
 The reader can go back many times for a laugh.

 I have earmarked a few for reread, a laugh, and reference in my storytelling.